*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 IX.
 Religious Freedom

 One reason the debates over the French Revolution became so heated was that Americans were unsure about their own religious future.
 The Illuminati scare of 1798 was just one manifestation of this fear.
-Across the United States, a slow but profound shift in attitudes toward religion and government was underway.
+Across the United States, a slow but profound shift in attitudes toward religion and government began.

 In 1776, none of the American state governments observed the separation of church and state.
-On the contrary, all thirteen states either had established (that is, official and tax-supported) state churches or required their officeholders to profess a certain faith.
+On the contrary, all thirteen states either had established, official, and tax-supported state churches, or at least required their officeholders to profess a certain faith.
 Most officials believed this was necessary to protect morality and social order.
 Over the next six decades, however, that changed.
 In 1833, the final state, Massachusetts, stopped supporting an official religious denomination.
-Historians call that gradual process “disestablishment.”
+Historians call that gradual process disestablishment.

-Thus, South Carolina tried to balance religious freedom with the religious practice that was supposed to be necessary for social order.
+South Carolina tried to balance religious freedom with the religious practice that was supposed to be necessary for social order.
 Officeholders were still expected to be Christians; their oaths were witnessed by God, they were compelled by their religious beliefs to tell the truth, and they were called to live according to the Bible.
 This list of minimal requirements came to define acceptable Christianity in many states.
-As new Christian denominations proliferated between 1780 and 1840, however, more and more Christians would fall outside of this definition.
-The new denominations would challenge the assumption that all Americans were Christians.
+As new Christian denominations proliferated between 1780 and 1840, however, more and more Christians fell outside this definition.

 At the federal level, the delegates to the Constitutional Convention of 1787 easily agreed that the national government should not have an official religion.
-This principle was upheld in 1791 when the First Amendment, with its guarantee of religious liberty, was ratified.
+This principle was upheld in 1791 when the First Amendment was ratified, with its guarantee of religious liberty.
 The limits of federal disestablishment, however, required discussion.
-The federal government, for example, supported Native American missionaries and Congressional chaplains.
-Well into the nineteenth century, debate raged over whether postal service should operate on Sundays, and whether non-Christians could act as witnesses in federal courts.
+The federal government, for example, supported Native American missionaries and congressional chaplains.
+Well into the nineteenth century, debate raged over whether the postal service should operate on Sundays, and whether non-Christians could act as witnesses in federal courts.
 Americans continued to struggle to understand what it meant for Congress not to “establish” a religion.

 X. The Election of 1800